nmusatti/pokedex/Production.md

 of partial outages.

-Ideally Pokedex's Docker image should contain a default configuration suitable for execution on developer workstations, which should be overridable from the outside environment, e.g. from environment variables.
+Ideally Pokedex's Docker image should contain a default configuration suitable for execution on developer workstations, which should be overridable from the outside, e.g. from environment variables.
 Different config maps could be used to provide suitable sets of variable definitions for different environments.
 For services that may be considered to be conceptually part of the same application as Pokedex I find it convenient to rely more on conventions, such as